 Great News If You Love Higher Parking Fines in Boston

-Attention double-parkers, meter non-feeders, and street sweeping day-forgetters: It’s about to get a lot more expensive to be you.
+Attention double-parkers, meter non-feeders, and street sweeping day-forgetters: Beginning Monday, July 2, it’s about to get a lot more expensive to be you.

 In an effort to police bad behavior from drivers and raise a little extra money, Boston’s City Council on Thursday voted 12-1 to sign off on a raft of increases for parking fines in Boston, raising penalties by as much as $50 in some cases.